2dengine/love.maker/readme.md

 # love.maker

-This library was written in Lua specifically for the [LÖVE](https://love2d.org) framework. love.maker is a library that can minify, compile and compress your project folder.
+## Introduction
-If you choose to compile your Lua script files, the resulting .love file will only run on the exact same version of LÖVE or LuaJIT that was used when building.
+love.maker is a library written in Lua specifically for the [LÖVE](https://love2d.org) framework. love.maker can minify, compile and compress your LÖVE project folder.
-This library allows you to output .love files anywhere on your system using absolute paths.
+If you choose to compile your Lua script files, the resulting .love file will only run on the exact same version of LÖVE or LuaJIT that was used when building. love.maker allows you to output .love files anywhere on your system using absolute paths.

 The source code is available on [GitHub](https://github.com/2dengine/love.maker) and the official documentation is hosted on [2dengine.com](https://2dengine.com/doc/maker.html)

-## Example
+## Examples

 ```Lua
 love.maker = require("maker")